 - Break the information into small chunks to allow your readers to assimilate what they read.

 - Guide users with solid UX techniques to lower the time they spend looking for information

 Create your knowledge base with your public in mind–your employees for an internal company knowledge base or your customers if you’re looking to provide self-service support.

 Simple and intuitive knowledge base software for your business needsLearn more

 MailChimp as an Example

-MailChimp, has an easy-to-navigate menu that helps people go through their knowledge base without getting lost.
+MailChimp, has an easy-to-navigate menu that helps you go through their knowledge base without getting lost.